-Ueno Park is also home to museums such as the Tokyo National Museum and Museum of Western Art (which reopened in April 2022).
+Ueno Park is also home to museums such as the Tokyo National Museum and National Museum of Western Art (which reopened in April 2022).
 The most kid-friendly museum at Ueno Park would have to be the Museum of Nature and Science.
 There are dinosaur fossils on display and even a children’s exploration area in the Museum.
 You may need to book your visit to the Museum of Nature and Science in advance.

 Odaiba located in Tokyo Bay is filled with plenty of attractions.
 For the kids to get a taste of the high-tech, Miraikan or the National Museum of Emerging Science and Innovation is a great place to start.

 From there, you can go on to explore the rest of Odaiba with its multiple shopping malls located around the district.
 You can go gaming at Joypolis, or visit DiverCity.
 Take note that Venus Fort and Palette Town is currently under redevelopment and, sadly, the Megaweb Tokyo City Showcase closed on 31 December 2021.